junxit/us-congress-code/title-42/chapter-6a/sec-280c.md

 ### Effective Date

-Part effective Oct.
+Section effective Oct.
 1, 1987, see section 701(a) of Pub.
 L. 100–175, set out as an Effective Date of 1987 Amendment note under section 3001 of this title.

 ### Short Title